 Finally, it is worth mentioning that you can achieve possible similar results with a C-stand and arm with something like a Manfrotto 155RC Double Ball Joint Head at the end but if you already have a studio tripod and don’t have a C stand with an arm – the TRI-X-2500 is going to be much cheaper.
 We are hoping to be able to test the C-stand option in the future though.

-To be honest, there is very little not to like about this unit if you know how to work with it – a hook at the end could have been nice and maybe sturdier knobs, but otherwise it is well build, functions nicely and provides a very important tool for photographers who needs it.
+To be honest, there is very little not to like about this unit if you know how to work with it – a hook at the end could have been nice and maybe sturdier knobs, but otherwise, it is well built, functions nicely, and provides a very important tool for photographers who needs it.

 What we liked